Everything You Need to Know About Montana Corporations:

 Pay in Full

-Includes Montana corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get Montana corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 How to Incorporate in Montana

 To start a corporation in Montana, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Incorporation with the Secretary of State.
 You must register a Montana ePass account online and file this document through the website—the form shown is only an example.
 The articles cost a minimum of $70 to file.
 Once filed with the state, this document formally creates your Montana corporation.